Posted by Bill Brink on Dec 16th 2025

 Nutritional Facts Table

-Approximate values per 8 oz brewed tea (unsweetened, without milk):
+Approximate values per 8 oz brewed tea, unsweetened and without milk.

 | Nutrient | Amount |